𝐓𝐡𝐞 𝐌𝐲𝐭𝐡 𝐨𝐟 𝐆𝐨𝐝 𝐈𝐧𝐜𝐚𝐫𝐧𝐚𝐭𝐞

 Mohamad Mostafa Nassar

 We are quoting this article which does not necessarily mean that, ideas in this following article to be accepted either partially or fully by Islam

-We are simply showing to our readers this even some christians reject the physical manifestation of God in this world in any shape, way of form.
-Christians are very confused about the very fundamental basics of thier faith.
+We are simply showing to our readers this even some Christians reject the physical manifestation of God in this world in any shape, way or form.
+Christians are very confused about the very fundamental basics of their faith.

-Obviously from Islamic point of View Jesus is a 100% human Prophet that was miraculously born from a virgin birth to his well respected mum.
+Obviously from an Islamic point of view Jesus is a 100% human Prophet that was miraculously born from virgin birth to his well-respected mum.

 From N. F. Gier, God, Reason, and the Evangelicals

 First presented as the Presidential Address at the Northwest Conference on Philosophy